-How to use this Guide:

-Use this record to keep track of your medications, including prescription drugs, over-the counter (OTC) drugs, herbal

-supplements, and vitamins.

-Share the information with your doctors and pharmacists at all visits.

-Keep it always with you.

-Use a pencil.

-You should review this record when:

-Starting or stopping a new medicine.

-Changing a dose.

-Visiting your doctor or pharmacist.

-Last updated://

-➤ My Medical Conditions

-=:

--:-

-=/, -
+➤ My Personal Information How to use this Guide: Name: • Use this record to keep track of your medications, including prescription drugs, Date of Birth: over-the counter (OTC) drugs, herbal Phone Number: supplements, and vitamins.
+Share the information with your doctors ➤ Emergency Contact and pharmacists at all visits.
+Name: • Keep it always with you.
+Relationship & Phone Number: • Use a pencil. ➤ Primary Care Physician You should review Name: this record when: Phone Number: • Starting or stopping a new medicine. ➤ Pharmacy/Drugstore Changing a dose. • Visiting your doctor or pharmacist.
+Pharmacist: Last updated: // Phone Number: ➤Other Physicians ➤ My Medical Conditions Name: Specialty: Phone number: Phone number: Specialty: Phone number: ➤ My Allergies